-Following the Palme d’Or victory at Cannes and the success of Bong Joon-ho’s Parasite, we decided to take a look at the rise and rise of Korean cinema on the international stage.
+Following the success of Bong Joon-ho, we decided to take a look at the rise and rise of Korean cinema on the international stage.
 From horror to western, prestige drama to gangster movies, filmmakers as diverse as Park Chan-wook and Kim Jee-woon have produced visionary cinema of world class quality.
-Here are just a few of the films you can stream right now and give yourself a crash course on the new Korean cinema.
+Here are just a few of Korean Movies you can stream right now and give yourself a crash course on the new Korean cinema.

-OLD BOY director Park Chan-wook’s period drama The Handmaiden is actually an adaptation of the novel Fingersmith by Sarah Waters.
+THE HANDMAIDEN Old Boy director Park Chan-wook’s period drama The Handmaiden is actually an adaptation of the novel Fingersmith by Sarah Waters.
 Now removed to Japanese controlled Korea, the action regards the titular handmaiden who enters a strange family where relationships of power and control are not what they seem.
-This is a masterpiece of eroticism and storytelling, beguiling and witty in equal measure.
+Among the Korean Movies, this is a masterpiece of eroticism and storytelling, beguiling and witty in equal measure.
 Watch The Handmaiden now on Chili

 THE GOOD THE BAD AND THE WEIRD Kim Jee-woon once more produces the goods.
 It’s hard to think of another director who manages to produce top hole films in so many different genres.
 He’s done horror, thriller, drama and here a western, which is at once a homage to the Spaghetti westerns from which it derives its title, but with its own unique and ‘weird’ take.
 With massive action scenes, breathtaking stunts and aerial work and a twisty-turny plot, The Good, The Bad, The Weird is an exuberant triumph in film making.
 Watch The Good the Bad the Weird on Chili now